saifulislamdev/budcode-backend/README.md

 # not needed if there is no password
 PGPASS=YOUR_DATABASE_PASSWORD_HERE

-# not needed if you don't find necessary
+# not needed if you don't find it necessary
 PGPORT=YOUR_DATABASE_PORT_HERE

+# provide true if you want mock data
+# if you don't want mock data, no need to specify a value for this variable
+# by default no mock data is inserted
+MOCK_DATA_INSERTION=true

+# JWT secret for login token
 JWT_SECRET=YOUR_SECRET_HERE
 ```